nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 Above is the state machine representation for the sensor circuit showing the times each of the states will take.
 For the majority of the time, the sensor will be in the states idle, RGCB ADC and RGCB INIT after the startup.
 Detection will take a maximum of 616.4 ms.

-Pedestals have a diameter of $2 \ in$ and the conveyor moves at $2 \ in/s $ which means that one point of the pedestal will be in front of the sensor for 1 second which allows for plenty of time for the sensor to detect the color of the object as detection takes a maximum of 0.614 ms.
+Pedestals have a diameter of $2 \ in$ and the conveyor moves at $2 \ \frac{in}{s}$ which means that one point of the pedestal will be in front of the sensor for 1 second which allows for plenty of time for the sensor to detect the color of the object as detection takes a maximum of 0.614 ms.

 Minimum flipper distance from sensor $=(0.6164\ s)(2\ in/s) = 1.2328 \ in$

-flipper distance will be $1.5\ in$ for simplicity.
+Flipper distance will be $1.5\ in$ for simplicity.